nikkieke/rive_flutter/README.md

 A compliation of components animated in rive and integrated into Flutter.
 Showcasing the beauty of animation interactivity in mobile applications.

+## Rive Animations Credits
+- Tree Animation by @JcToon
+- Icon Animation by @DrawsGood
+- Archery Animation by @DrawsGood

 ## Rive animations in Flutter